kubernetes-sigs/kueue/site/content/en/docs/reference/kueue-config.v1beta1.md

 </td>
 <td>
    <p>Timeout defines the time for an admitted workload to reach the
 PodsReady=true condition.
-When the timeout is reached, the workload admission is cancelled and requeued in the same cluster queue.
+When the timeout is exceeded, the workload evicted and requeued in the same cluster queue.
 Defaults to 5min.</p>
 </td>
 </tr>
 <tr><td><code>blockAdmission</code> <B>[Required]</B><br/>
 <code>bool</code>
 </td>
 <td>
-   <p>BlockAdmission when true, cluster queue will block admissions for all subsequent jobs
+   <p>BlockAdmission when true, cluster queue will block admissions for all
-until the jobs reach the PodsReady=true condition.
-It defaults to false if Enable is false and defaults to true otherwise.</p>
+subsequent jobs until the jobs reach the PodsReady=true condition.
+This setting is only honored when <code>Enable</code> is set to true.</p>
 </td>
 </tr>
 <tr><td><code>requeuingStrategy</code><br/>